 5 Methods to Delete Multiple Rows in Excel at Once

-1. Using Context Menu to Delete Multiple Rows at Once
+1. Use Context Menu to Delete Multiple Rows at Once

 In order to delete multiple rows in a single command, the use of the Context menu is a very simple way.
 The steps are given below: